EPOCH: A Poetic Psy-Phi Saga

-AITHER is a bright but otherwise ordinary kid with caring parents, plenty of playmates, and a safe, stimulating, and comfortable home.
+AITHER is a bright but otherwise ordinary child with caring parents, plenty of playmates, and a safe, stimulating, and comfortable home.
 Or so it seems to Aither, until bit by bit, everything about life is revealed to have deeper layers of complexity and meaning, including the fact that the fate of the planet is at stake.

 FRONT COVER ART: Bob Thompson (1937–1966), Black Monster, 1959, oil on canvas, 56 3/4 x 66 1/8 inches / 144.1 x 168 cm, signed; © Michael Rosenfeld Gallery LLC, New York, NY; Courtesy of Michael Rosenfeld Gallery LLC, New York, NY